pablorodrigo52/omnistack-week/README.md

 # omnistack-week
-Study Node.js, React and a little SQL
+Node.js, React and a little SQL